The primary work of the Review Board will be effectuated on three Sub-committees:

 Legal/Financial Sub-Committee.
 The Legal/Financial Sub-Committee will be charged with providing independent views on the project’s compliance with pertinent host country legal and regulatory requirements, other relevant international standards or guidance, as well as questions associated with the funding of the experiment.
 The Committee’s remit will include:

-Review legal advice provided to the Project Team on pertinent environmental laws and regulations in the Dominican Republican (the site of the Project’s initial field experiment) and the Project Team’s plan for compliance; identify any concerns and assess the Project Team’s compliance with this framework in Phases 1 & 2 of the field experiment;
+Review legal advice provided to the Project Team on pertinent environmental laws and regulations in the Caribbean (the site of the Project’s initial field experiment) and the Project Team’s plan for compliance; identify any concerns and assess the Project Team’s compliance with this framework in Phases 1 & 2 of the field experiment;

 Identify any additional standards, guidelines or best practices relevant to the project, propose measures to comply, and assess Project Team’s compliance with these standards;